 - 2-3 mandarins

-- 3 tbsp granulated sugar plus more for sprinkling (see below)
+- 3 tablespoon granulated sugar plus more for sprinkling (see below)

-- Egg wash: 1 large egg beaten with 1 tbsp milk
+- Egg wash: 1 large egg beaten with 1 tablespoon milk

 - Preheat oven to 400˚F. Line a sheet pan with parchment paper.

 - Remove peels, piths, and membranes of the citruses and cut into ¼ inch thick slices.
 Keep blood oranges and mandarins in separate bowls.